dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 SIP, or System Integrity Protection, needs to be lowered on systems where root patching is required to patch data on disk.
 This will vary between OS versions and the model in question.
 OCLP by default will determine the proper SIP options for the OS version and Mac model, in most cases the user has no need to touch these settings.
 However, this part explains how the SIP settings work in OCLP, where lowered SIP is needed and where full SIP could be enabled.

-In the cases where SIP can be enabled, manually enabling it is needed.

 :::warning

 If you're unsure whether you should change the SIP settings, leave them as-is.
 Systems where you have already ran the Post Install Root Patching cannot enable SIP without potentially breaking the current install.